 Emerald ash borer insecticide treatment considerations.
 Several insecticide products are available to homeowners for control of emerald ash borer (EAB).
-However, not all ash trees are worth treating with insecticides.
-Tree location, value, and health, as well as the cost of treatment are all factors to consider.
-Based on current research, treatments are suggested only for ash trees located within 15 miles of a confirmed EAB site, or for trees located within a quarantined area.
+However, not all ash trees are worth treating with insecticides; tree value, health, location, and cost of treatment are all factors to consider.
+Consult the Wisconsin Garden Fact Sheet "Is My Ash Tree Worth Treating for EAB?" to help make this important decision.
+Results of current research suggest treating ash trees located in a quarantined county and/or within 15 miles of a confirmed EAB site.
 Insecticide treatments are not necessary for ash trees located outside of these areas.
-Even within the 15 mile radius, not all trees should be treated.
-Due to the expense of yearly insecticide treatments, one should consider the value of a particular ash tree in relation to insecticide treatment costs before making any treatments.
-In addition, consider the health of each tree before treating.
+Even within the 15-mile radius, not all trees should be treated.

+Consider the health of each tree before treating.
 Research suggests that insecticide treatments are significantly more effective on EAB-infested ash trees with less than 50% canopy dieback.
 Insecticide treatments are not suggested for trees with greater than 50% canopy dieback.
 Trees with greater than 50% canopy dieback should be removed and destroyed in accordance with established guidelines.